Daniel Holloway (cyclist)

-Daniel Holloway (born May 21, 1987) is an American cyclist, who previously rode for American amateur team Texas Roadhouse Racing.
-Holloway specialized in criteriums, track racing and six-day racing.
-During his career, Holloway has won over 20 national titles, a Pan American title in 2018 and a gold medal at the 2019 Pan American Games.
+Daniel Holloway (born May 21, 1987) is an American cyclist, who previously rode for the U. S. National Team, the professional Garmin Chipotle Team and the American amateur team Texas Roadhouse Racing.
+Holloway specialized in criteriums, track racing, and six-day racing.
+During his career, Holloway has won over 20 national titles, a Pan American title in 2018, and a gold medal at the 2019 Pan American Games.
 On June 2, 2021, Daniel Holloway announced his retirement from professional cycling.
+On September 3, 2023, Daniel Holloway returned to the men's Pro Peloton at The Gateway Cup to be the first cyclist to ever race, film and narrate with live color commentary.

 Career

 Early life and junior career

 Holloway was born on May 21, 1987, in Wichita Falls, Texas, and began as a speed skater.
 He began cycling as practice for speed skating in the summer.
 His racing career began on the velodrome due to its similarities with the track.
 Holloway took to cycling winning his first national championship in July 2004 in the Madison.
-In 2005 he won his next national title at Junior Track Nationals in the individual and team pursuits.
-In 2007 he took his first Criterium National title as an amateur.
+In 2005, he won his next national title at Junior Track Nationals in the individual and team pursuits.
+In 2007, he took his first Criterium National title as an amateur.